 Karina Canellakis - Principal Guest Conductor

-Karina Canellakis is the London Philharmonic Orchestra's Principal Guest Conductor from September 2020.
+Karina Canellakis became the London Philharmonic Orchestra's Principal Guest Conductor in September 2020.

 One of the most dynamic and exciting conductors of our time, Karina Canellakis made an immediate impact on the players of the LPO when she made her debut with them in October 2018 in a concert of Sibelius, Dvořák and Bartók at the Royal Festival Hall.
 Currently Chief Conductor of the Netherlands Radio Philharmonic and Principal Guest Conductor of the Rundfunk Sinfonieorchester Berlin, Canellakis’s international reputation has quickly grown since winning the Sir Georg Solti Conducting Award in 2016.